-Vast amounts of human knowledge are available in text, but when that text is unstructured, this information is largely inaccessible from the standpoint of computers.
+Vast amounts of human knowledge are available in unstructured text, but this information is largely inaccessible to computers.
 I am interested in solving core natural language processing problems so we can add structure to this text and better access that information.
-My work has focused primarily on building structured statistical models for these kinds of problems, combining linguistic intuition with data-driven machine learning to make effective systems.
+Our work focuses primarily on building structured statistical models for these kinds of problems, combining linguistic intuition with data-driven machine learning to make effective systems.
 I am interested in a wide range of NLP problems and techniques, including those I haven't had a chance to work on yet!
 A few current research interests of mine include:

 Incorporating inductive biases into deep models: One advantage of deep neural network models is that they can be scaled up in capacity to fit extremely large datasets.
 However, on more modestly sized datasets, these models tend to overfit; put another way, they can learn to explain the data in many ways.
 Inductive bias helps us make sure these models learn to explain the data in the "right way" that will generalize to new examples.
-In ongoing work, we are exploring how constraining attention mechanisms, imposing structure on latent spaces of autoencoders, and strengthening the supervision in mathematical reasoning systems can all improve the performance of neural models, without changing the underlying neural network architectures.
-Such developments will help us ensure that sophisticated models actually make good use of the provided training data rather than overfitting on surface characteristics.
+In ongoing work, we are exploring how techniques like data augmentation (Goyal and Durrett, ACL19), distant supervision (Onoe and Durrett, NAACL19), and latent structure models (Xu and Durrett, EMNLP18) can improve this without changing the underlying neural network architectures.